vizui/designpatterns/docs/content/patterns/components/formControls.md

 #### Basic functionality
 When clicked, the user is shown all available options and can make a selection.
 When a selection is made, the dropdown closes and the select control updates to reflect the current selection.
 If there are 5 or more options, the list should allow for filtering via a text field.

-<span class="text-muted">These examples use https://github.com/ivaynberg/select2 for demo purposes.</span>
+<span class="text-muted">Example uses https://github.com/ivaynberg/select2 for demo purposes.</span>
 [preview]
 <div class="container-fluid" style="max-width: 400px; margin: 0;">
     <div class="row">